Carleton/DIS Fall 2020 Custom Program in Copenhagen

 We have every intention of students starting and completing their semester in Denmark.
 However, please be assured that all courses are ready for remote learning, should the need to move coursework online arise.
-Any student who begins this program will be guaranteed the option of completing the credits, onsite or online, for the courses in which they are enrolled.
+Any student who begins this program will be guaranteed the option of completing their credits, onsite or online.

 Legal Entry and Residence in Denmark